Jodo, or the way of the stick, is the Japanese art of using a 4 foot wooden staff or Jo, to combat a sword wielding opponent.

 ACT Kendo Renmei (ACTKR) - is the AKR recognised affiliate organisation for the devlopment of Kendo, Iaido and Jodo in the ACT.

-Study principally involves the solo and paired Kihon (basic movements) and paired Seitei Kata (standard forms) of the All Japan Kendo Federation or Zen Nihon Kendo Renmei (ZNKR).
+Study at the Kuroyama Budokai principally involves the solo and paired Kihon (basic movements) and paired Seitei Kata (standard forms) of the All Japan Kendo Federation or Zen Nihon Kendo Renmei (ZNKR).
 The original Seitei Iaido curriculum was developed as a subset of Shindo Muso Ryu Jodo, a 17th Century Koryu (a term for Japanese martial arts that predate the Meiji era).

 The art has its origins in 17th century Japan with the founder Muso Gonnosuke, a master of kenjutsu (sword) and bojutsu (6 foot staff).
 Legend has it that he developed the Jo as a weapon to successfully overcome the famous swordsman, Miyamoto Musashi.
 The art of the Jo subsequently became one of the combat arts of the Kuroda Clan based in present Fukuoka until the 20th century when it was transmitted throughout Japan, and more recently the world.